Protecting yourself and others

 - bars and restaurants, except those that may only offer takeout or delivery

-If you have severe symptoms you should seek medical attention by calling 911.
+If you have severe symptoms, such as difficulty breathing or chest pain, call 911.
 Inform 911 of your symptoms and recent travel history to make sure the right infection prevention and control precautions are taken.

 Requirements include the following: